The future of education: Five big changes ahead for teaching in Australia

 Share

 Teaching in Australia is ripe with potential.
-Jobs in teaching have been increasing exponentially, with the number of workers increasing by 46,800 (or 4%) over the last year1.
+Jobs in teaching have been increasing exponentially across the country, with the number of educators increasing by 33,900 over the last year1.

-To help you understand the changes that are affecting teaching in Australia and give you glimpse of what’s on the horizon, we pulled together five key ways education is set to change in the near future.
+To help you understand the changes that are affecting teaching in Australia and give you a glimpse of what’s on the horizon, here are the five significant ways education is set to change in the near future.

 Two RMIT education students in a classroom with a primary school student